dvasmart/drupal_project/web/modules/custom/example/README.txt

 Example Module
 --------------------------------
-In this module testing features from beetroot videos
+In this module code from lesson Plugins API